Modern Foreign Languages

 For further information about the benefits of studying a language, please visit:

 We are a team of specialist linguists who teach all three languages from Year 7 to Year 13.
-We believe in providing languages for all and we believe in empowering students to choose the languages they love to learn.
-We empower them to choose their future language options and therefore we provide a 3,2,1 curriculum.
+We not only believe in providing languages for all, but we also want to empower our students to choose the languages they love to learn.
+We encourage our students to choose their language options and therefore we provide a 3,1,1 Key Stage 3 curriculum.

-All students study three languages in Year 7 in a carousel format; they then choose two to continue with in Year 8.
-At the end of Year 8 they will choose one language to specialise in during Year 9.
+All students study three languages in Year 7 in a carousel format; one language per term, they then choose which language they would like to continue with for Year 8 and Year 9.

-This choice is invaluable for creating future pathways for our students and languages are perfect facilitating subjects that offer employers a wide range of skills.
-We provide a thorough curriculum, which focuses on knowledge, vocabulary, grammatical understanding and practical skills.
-We like to offer students the opportunity to use their language skills outside of the classroom, therefore we run a Christmas Markets Trip to Cologne, a French Culture trip to Northern France and an A level trip to Berlin in collaboration with the history department.
+This choice is invaluable, and languages are perfect facilitating subjects that offer employers a wide range of skills.
+We provide a thorough curriculum, which focuses on knowledge, vocabulary, grammatical understanding, and practical skills.
+We like to offer students the opportunity to use their language skills outside of the classroom, therefore we run a Christmas Markets Trip to Cologne and a French Culture Trip to northern France, with other future trips in the pipeline.

 Mrs H Bolt (Spanish & French) – Head of Department, email: firstname.lastname@example.org